Owner: Configure token compliance

 Compliance rules are a critical component of tokenized assets, ensuring that regulatory, legal, and operational constraints are enforced directly at the token level.
 This article provides a detailed overview of the available compliance rule types, their data structure, and the specific parameters and validation requirements associated with each.

-Each compliance rule follows a standardized format and can be configured before or after the token is deployed, depending on the rule's current status.
+Each compliance rule follows a standardized format and can be configured before (by the Token Creator) or after (by the Owner) the token is deployed, depending on the rule's current status.
 Proper configuration helps issuers enforce jurisdictional restrictions, supply caps, investor limits, conditional transfers, and more.

 The following sections outline each rule type in detail, including example payloads, field definitions, and parameter validation logic.
 For detailed parameter specifications and error codes, please refer to the Swagger documentation.